Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Omnisend works best for businesses that need to move fast without spending a lot of time learning new things.
 Here are some use cases:

 • Retail brands.
-Use push, SMS, and emails to boost flash sales or special events across channels;
+Use push, SMS, and emails to boost flash sales or special events across multiple channels;

 • Subscription-based businesses.
 Nurture renewals and manage customer churn using automated sequences.